This site requires a more recent version of Adobe Flash Player to function properly.

 - Yelp's Monthly Unique Visitors:

-We estimate that Yelp had close to 83 million monthly unique visitors in 2012.
-Based on Yelp's growth and its estimated growth rate, we forecast around 250 million monthly unique visitors to its website by the end of our forecast period.
-However, if it fails to attract as many visitors, and has only around 150 million unique visitors by then, there could be a 5% downside to its Trefis price estimate.
-Conversely, if it is able to attract close to 300 million unique visitors by the end of the forecast period, it could mean a 5% upside to its Trefis price estimate
+We estimate that Yelp had close to 88 million monthly unique visitors in 2012.
+Based on Yelp's growth and its estimated growth rate, we forecast that monthly unique visitors to its website will grow to 390 million monthly unique visitors by the end of our forecast period.
+However, if it fails to attract as many visitors and has only around 150 million unique visitors by then, there could be a 10% downside to its Trefis price estimate.
+Conversely, if it is able to attract close to 500 million unique visitors by the end of the forecast period, it could mean a 5% upside to its Trefis price estimate

 Marketing and Advertising Expenses